Scaletta/Extremely-Simple-Download-Center-with-PHP-and-Javascript/README.md

 You can also let the user wait some seconds and display an ad, to make both money and restrict your monthly bandwidth usage.

-Plus it's just cool to have an own download centre, right?!
+Plus it's just cool to have an own download center, right?!

 #EXAMPLE#
 An example can be found here: [Download center](http://christian-fei.com/lab/download-center/)

 #WORDPRESS INTEGRATION#
-If you want to add a download centre to your wordpress blog, follow this step by step tutorial [Create a simple and neat download page for wordpress](http://christian-fei.com/tutorials/create-a-simple-neat-download-page-for-wordpress-javascript/)
+If you want to add a download center to your wordpress blog, follow this step by step tutorial [Create a simple and neat download page for wordpress](http://christian-fei.com/tutorials/create-a-simple-neat-download-page-for-wordpress-javascript/)

 #FEATURES#